-5 Thus Liberty's recommendations double count the majority of this suggested disallowance, and an adjustment is required if the Board determines these costs are not recoverable by Hydro.

-7 Further, the \$346,000 appears to include an invoice for \$13,400 for "Toxicology & Chemistry identified as "Site Professional Services, Environment Remediation, Sunnyside, NL".
-Thus, a reduction to the \$346,000 would also be required to address this amount, if any such disallowance is applied.
+5 Thus Liberty's recommendations double count the majority of this suggested disallowance, and 6 an adjustment is required if the Board determines these costs are not recoverable by Hydro.
+7 Further, the \$346,000 appears to include an invoice for \$13,400 for "Toxicology & Chemistry 8 Analysis" which is unrelated to Sunnyside, and the applicable invoices are all specifically 9 identified as "Site Professional Services, Environment Remediation, Sunnyside, NL".
+Thus, a 10 reduction to the \$346,000 would also be required to address this amount, if any such 11 disallowance is applied.